Artist Educator Connect

 All sessions are free and open to the public

 P.S.
-ARTS is proud to present Artist Educator Connect, a free virtual meet up bringing together artists and educators to foster a community of collaboration.
-This initiative provides a platform for educators and/or artists interested in teaching to share best practices, exchange ideas, and access valuable resources that support arts education in public schools.
+ARTS proudly presents Artist Educator Connect, a free virtual series that brings artists and educators together to collaborate, share best practices, and access resources that support arts education in public schools.

-Featuring a diverse lineup of speakers and facilitated by P.S.
-ARTS, this virtual series combines collaborative discussions and professional networking opportunities.
-Designed for both aspiring and experienced teaching artists, this series aims to share inclusive, engaging, and culturally responsive arts education experiences for students and community groups.
+Featuring diverse speakers and interactive discussions, the series offers professional networking and practical tools for both aspiring and experienced teaching artists committed to inclusive, engaging, and culturally responsive arts learning.

 - Informances: How to Help Your Students Shine!